sdrdeepaido/aidosdr-fw/README.md

 sudo -E make
 ```

 After the firmware building finished, you will see below file in the build folder.
-These files are used for flash updating.(This is e200 device)
+These files are used for flash updating.

 ```txt
 AIdo_sdr/aidosdr-fw/plutosdr-fw$ ls -AGhl build